13 Signal and noise

 In this Lesson, we will take the perspective that every measurement or observation, whether quantitative or categorical, is a mixture of signal and noise.
 An important objective of data analysis is to identify the signal by filtering out the noise.

-Consider the college-grades setting introduced in sec-adjustment.
+Consider the college-grades setting introduced in Chapter 12.
 The core individual measurements or observations are the student ID and the grade.
 Every student knows that each grade contains a noisy component caused by random factors: feeling unwell during the final exam, missed an important class meeting when you were on a varsity trip, found an unexpected extra hour for study, and so on.
 As well, the student ID is potentially noisy: grades get transposed between students, a record is lost in transmission to the registrar, ….

 We have natural expectations that the student ID will be noiseless or, if not perfect, that errors will be vanishingly rare.
 To this end, colleges employ information technology (IT) specialists: engineers who design and manage computer database systems, transmission protocols, course-support software, and grade-entry user interfaces.
 When there is an error, the IT professionals debug the system, and make the necessary changes.